Cod-e-Codes/pymon-says/README.md

-# Python Simon Says Game
+# PymonSays: A Mobile Memory Game

 ## Overview

-A modern, interactive implementation of the classic Simon Says memory game, featuring a responsive graphical user interface, dynamic sound effects, and engaging voice guidance.
+PymonSays is a modern, mobile adaptation of the classic Simon Says memory game, built with **Kivy**.
+It features an interactive user interface, dynamic audio feedback, and progressive difficulty scaling for an engaging gameplay experience on Android.

 ---

 ## Key Features

-- **Interactive Gameplay**: Responsive GUI with a classic Simon Says game mechanic
+- **Interactive Gameplay**: A colorful and responsive UI designed for touch-based devices.
-- **Dynamic Audio Experience**:
+- **Dynamic Audio Feedback**:
-  - Unique tones for each game button
+  - Unique tones for each button.
-  - Voice-guided color announcements
+  - Voice-guided color prompts for immersive feedback.
 - **Advanced Game Mechanics**:
-  - Comprehensive scoring system
+  - Real-time score tracking.
-  - Progressive difficulty scaling
+  - Progressive difficulty scaling for a challenge.
-  - High score tracking
+  - High-score preservation.
-- **Optimized User Experience**:
+- **Optimized Mobile Experience**:
-  - Clean, automated sound file management
+  - Compatible with Android devices.
-  - Intuitive user interface
+  - Lightweight and efficient, built with Kivy.

 ---